 k

-You can stack multiple select, filter and rerank stages in a single query.
+You can stack multiple select and filter stages in a single query.

 A typical query in TopK looks as follows: